Omnichannel vs Multichannel Retailing: Which Is Right for You?

-Omnichannel retailing is when a retailer’s sales channels—such as storefront and online store—work together to form a cohesive customer experience (customer-first approach to building a brand).
-Multichannel retailing, on the other hand, is when a retailer has multiple sales channels—such as an online store and wholesaling to major retailers—that are siloed (product-first approach that focuses on sales and exposure).
+Retailers are using multiple channels where shoppers can interact and purchase as the purchasing journey becomes less and less linear.
+Omnichannel retailing is when sales channels work together to form a cohesive customer experience (customer-first approach to building a brand).
+Meanwhile, multichannel retailing is when a retailer has multiple sales channels that are siloed (product-first approach that focuses on sales and exposure).

-When comparing omnichannel vs multichannel retailing, consider whether it’s more important to your business to offer the best possible customer experience or get your product in front of the widest audience possible.
+When comparing multichannel vs omnichannel retailing, consider whether it’s more important to your business to offer the best possible customer experience or get your product in front of the widest audience possible.

-- Multichannel: Best for direct-to-consumer (DTC) brands, startups with single product lines, consumer packaged goods (CPG) brands, and health and beauty products
+- Multichannel: Best for getting products in front of the widest possible audience; ideal for direct-to-consumer (DTC) brands, startups with single product lines, consumer packaged goods (CPG) brands, and health and beauty products

 Omnichannel Retailing | Multichannel Retailing | |